abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/deploy.md

 ---

-## Deploy GitHub Actions Runner on GCP Arm64 VM and Automate NGINX Deployment.
+## Deploy GitHub Actions Self-Hosted Runner on Google Axion C4A virtual machine and Automate NGINX Deployment.

-This Learning Path is about deploying a self-hosted GitHub Actions Runner on a GCP C4A Arm64 VM running Ubuntu.
-It walks through installing Git and GitHub CLI, authenticating with GitHub, configuring the runner, and automating the deployment of an NGINX server using GitHub Actions.
+This Learning Path shows how to deploy a self-hosted GitHub Actions runner on a Google Cloud C4A Arm64 virtual machine running Ubuntu.
+It covers installing Git and GitHub CLI, authenticating with GitHub, configuring the runner, and automating NGINX deployment using GitHub Actions—all on an Arm64 environment for optimized CI/CD workflows.

-The guide highlights how to leverage [C4A instances powered by Arm Neoverse-V2](https://cloud.google.com/blog/products/compute/try-c4a-the-first-google-axion-processor) CPUs to run CI/CD workflows efficiently, offering an Arm-native, cost-effective, and performant solution compared to traditional x86 infrastructure.

 ### Install Git and GitHub CLI
 ```console